Gravitationally produced Dark Matter and primordial black holes

 where $\varepsilon(\Phi)$ is parametrized to have a Gaussian form

 where $\{A, \Phi_0, \sigma_\Phi\}$ characterize the height, position and width of the bump\,\cite{Mishra:2019pzq}.

 It is worth noting that the characteristics of the ``speed breaker'' dictate the peak properties in the curvature power spectrum, and consequently, the PBH mass and distribution.
 Therefore, to generate PBHs that constitute the DM, i.e., PBHs with masses $M_{\rm BH} \sim 10^{18}{\rm g}-10^{20}{\rm g}$, the peak must be situated far from the potential's minimum\,\cite{Mishra:2019pzq}.
-Consequently, we anticipate that dark particles produced via CGPP will remain unaffected by this additional feature.
+Consequently, we anticipate that dark particles produced via CGPP will remain unaffected by this additional feature (we remind the reader that, according to our discussion in Sec.\,\ref{sec:GPP}, early during inflation the evolution is adiabatic and no relevant CGPP takes place, so that the phenomenon is expected to happen for most modes either towards the end of inflation or after).
 However, if the feature is in close proximity to the minimum, we may expect alterations to the particle generation from the vacuum.
 In Tab.\,\ref{tab:exam_pbh} we show three benchmark choices of $\{A,\Phi_0,\sigma_\Phi\}$ that result in PBHs with masses $M_{\rm BH} \sim 10^{3}{\rm g}-10^{6}{\rm g}$.\footnote{Note that we quote the values of $A$ up the sixth decimal place such that the initial PBH abundance is $\beta \gtrsim 10^{-5}$.